 Here are other key findings from our IT Outsourcing Statistics study this year:

 Network operations outsourcing has increased the most in terms of frequency, which is the percentage of companies outsourcing this function.
 About 34% of companies now outsource at least some of their network operations, compared with 30% last year.
 This falls in line with our general prediction that reducing the network infrastructure burden and concentrating on serving the business is the goal for most IT organizations.

-Application maintenance has dropped the most in terms of the percentage of companies outsourcing this function.
-In 2018, 36% of companies outsourced at least some of their application maintenance, compared with 33% in 2019.
-Application maintenance is being impacted by SaaS, as some of the application maintenance burden is shifted to SaaS vendors and away from potential outsourcing providers.
+Application management has dropped the most in terms of the percentage of companies outsourcing this function.
+In 2018, 36% of companies outsourced at least some of their application management, compared with 33% in 2019.
+Application management is being impacted by SaaS, as some of the application management burden is shifted to SaaS vendors and away from potential outsourcing providers.